John2020-cyber/auroratask-Frontend/README.md

 ```
 You can input the `*YOUR MINIKUBE IP*:30081` in browser or you can `curl http:\\*YOUR MINIKUBE IP*:30081`

+## Helm Chat for Frontend
+It resides in the directory kubernetes/frontend-helmchart.
+It's not completed, I couldn't run it in my environment.
+It has some issues suggested that needs resolving.
 ##                                                         ***THE FRONTEND END***